sg-developer-portal/doc-portal-publisher-guide/get-started.md

 ### 5. Publish your API documentation

 From the top navigation bar, go to `Browse Docs` > `My Docs`.
-You should see the your personal or organisational GitHub accounts that Documentation Portal is connected with.
+You should see the your personal or organisational GitHub accounts that documentation portal is connected with.
 Find the GitHub repository containing your documentation and click "Publish".

 ![My Docs page screenshot](assets/my_docs_list_screen.png)